Trincomalee The East, Sri Lanka Travel Guide

 Dengue Fever is present.
 Use Insect repellent containing DEET or picaridin; wear long sleeves/pants, especially at dawn/dusk.

-Apply High SPF broad-spectrum sunscreen, wear a hat, and stay hydrated with plenty of Bottled water.
+Apply High SPF broad-spectrum sunscreen, wear a hat, and stay hydrated by drinking plenty of Bottled water.

 Do not drink tap water in Trincomalee.
 Always stick to bottled or purified water.